naemon/naemon.github.io/documentation/usersguide/freshness.md

 {{ site.hint }}If you do not specify a host- or service-specific <i>freshness_threshold</i> value (or you set it to zero), Naemon will automatically calculate a threshold automatically, based on a how often you monitor that particular host or service.{{ site.end }}

-I would recommended that you explicitly specify a freshness threshold, rather than let Naemon pick one for you.
+It is recommended that you explicitly specify a freshness threshold, rather than let Naemon pick one for you.

 ### Example